dsc-courses/dsc40a-2024-fa/calendar.md

 # 📆 Calendar

-Lectures and discussions are all held in Center Hall (105 for lectures, 212 for discussion).
+Lectures and discussions are all held in Pepper Canyon (106 for lectures, 212 for discussion).

 Office hours are held in person in HDSI 155.